awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 You can use the open\-source tool pgAdmin to connect to a PostgreSQL DB instance\.

 **To connect to a PostgreSQL DB instance using pgAdmin**

+1. Find the endpoint \(DNS name\) and port number for your DB Instance\.

+   1. Open the RDS console and then choose **Databases** to display a list of your DB instances\.

+   1. Choose the PostgreSQL DB instance name to display its details\.

+   1. On the **Connectivity & security** tab, copy the endpoint\.
+Also, note the port number\.
+You need both the endpoint and the port number to connect to the DB instance\.
+![\[Connect to a PostgreSQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/PostgreSQL-endpoint.png)

 1. Install pgAdmin from [http://www\.pgadmin\.org/](http://www.pgadmin.org/)\.
 You can download and use pgAdmin without having a local instance of PostgreSQL on your client computer\.